 You can buy shares of GBTC which is the Bitcoin Investment Trust.
 GBTC is known as an ETF or Exchange Traded Fund.
 So, what is the trust and how does it work?
-The trust is a company that owns bitcoin on its investors behalf.
-In this case that company is called Grayscale (hence the G in GBTC).
-Grayscale owns many Bitcoins (currently over 230,000) and sell shares to investors that equate to a percentage of the Bitcoin that they possess.
+The trust is a company that owns bitcoin on its investor’s behalf.
+In this case, that company is called Grayscale (hence the G in GBTC).
+Grayscale owns many Bitcoins (currently over 230,000) and sells shares to investors that equate to a percentage of the Bitcoin that they possess.
 You then get to own Bitcoin without actually buying the actual Bitcoin and keeping them in a digital wallet.

 Why Invest in GBTC?

 The short answer is that if you want to invest in Bitcoin using an online brokerage, this is the only way to do it.
 Investing and taking possession of actual Bitcoin requires a little additional work and for some, it is not worth the hassle when they already know how to buy and sell stocks and invest in ETFs.

 Investing in a trust gives you exposure to Bitcoin so you can diversify your portfolio and take advantage of how the price changes over time.

 Another benefit is that it can be bought at just about any brokerage.
 If you wanted to trade it on TDAmeritrade or any other large broker, you can.
 If you want to trade it on a free discount brokerage, you can do that as well.

 There are a few things to consider in terms of caution, however.

 There is a management fee of 2% annually that you will need to pay.
 Typical ETFs have a management fee in the range of 0.25% and this is what makes them enticing to many investors.
 Often people prefer to trade ETFs over Mutual Funds for this same reason.
 However, 2% may not be a lot depending on how well the trust performs over the time that you hold shares of it.